7MinSec/KidsMusic/ss/index.md

 My lighthouse, my lighthouse
 Shining in the darkness, I will follow You
 My lighthouse, my lighthouse (oh oh)
-I will trust the promise,
+I will trust the promise, You will carry me
-You will carry me safe to shore (Oh-oh-oh-oh-oh)
+Safe to shore (Oh-oh-oh-oh-oh)
 Safe to shore (Oh-oh-oh-oh-oh)
 Safe to shore (Oh-oh-oh-oh-oh)
 Safe to shore